 Have you ever been in a situation where someone’s telling you a long, drawn-out story?
 Your eyes might glaze over, while your attention drifts to other things.

-The same happens on sales calls.
-A prospect might ask a question — and the rep delivers a long, droning response.
-As a general rule, the longer the monologue, the more disengaged the prospect gets.
+The same can happen on sales calls with the rep delivering a long, droning response to a prospect’s questions.
+As a general rule, the longer the monologue, the more disengaged a prospect gets.

-So if a seller finds themselves speaking for more than a minute and a half, it’s important to pause to check in and see if the prospect has any questions.
-Doing so helps ensure a mix of rep and prospect participation and engagement.
+Though monologues are decreasing in length, it’s critical for reps to be mindful.
+If a seller finds themself speaking for more than a minute and a half, it’s important to check in and see if the prospect has any questions.
+Doing so helps ensure a balance of rep and prospect participation and engagement.

 4. Equip sellers to handle objections